 When will it open?

-The current timeline has the hospital opening in late 2021 or early 2022.
+The current timeline has the hospital opening in early 2022.

 What are the major facility components of the project?